Sporthotel Břve Hostivice

 Hostivice Ponds

-The entire area of the Hostivice Ponds is an important nesting site for birds, which you can observe here.
+The entire area of Hostivice Ponds is an important nesting site for birds, which you can observe here.

-Hostivice Castle
+Hostivice Chateau

 Aquapark Barrandov